-Japan’s bank lending rose 4.5% year-on-year in January 2026, up from a 4.4% gain in December and in line with market expectations, marking the fastest pace since April 2021.
+Japan’s bank lending rose 4.5% year-on-year in February 2026, up from a downwardly revised 4.4% in January, marking the fastest growth since April 2021 and exceeding market expectations of 4.4%.
 Total outstanding loans across major, regional, and shinkin banks reached ¥663.8 trillion.
-Major banks led the expansion with a 5.8% increase, followed by regional banks at 4.1%.
-Shinkin banks, local cooperative lenders serving small businesses and communities, saw a more modest 1.4% rise, reflecting softer credit demand in parts of the economy. source: Bank of Japan
+Major banks led the expansion with a 5.7% increase, followed by regional banks at 4.3%.
+Shinkin banks, local cooperative lenders serving small businesses and communities, saw a more modest 1.5% rise, reflecting weaker credit demand in certain segments of the economy. source: Bank of Japan

 Calendar GMT Reference Actual Previous Consensus TEForecast